flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

   - Uncategorized
 ---

-Post introducing functional-programming ideas that can be applied to every-day LoB application development.
+Introduction to functional-programming ideas that can be applied to every-day LoB application development.

 I've recently read the book [Functional programming in C#](https://www.manning.com/books/functional-programming-in-c-sharp) by Enrico Buonanno - I highly recommend reading it.
-This post (series?) will concentrate the ideas from the book that _I_ found most valuable, as well as some ideas from other sources.
-I don't claim to be an expert (in fact, I'm very much still a beginner myself) - but maybe that will make some of these concepts easier to understand?
+This post concentrates on the ideas from the book that _I_ found most valuable, as well as some ideas from other sources.

 ## Introduction
-You've probably heard of functional programming (FP) before, but perhaps you've been put off by complicated geeky terms like "Lambda Calculus", "Algebraic Data Type" or the dreaded m-word (...Monad 😱).
+You've probably heard of functional programming ("FP") before, but perhaps you've been put off by complicated geeky terms like "Lambda Calculus", "Algebraic Data Type" or the dreaded m-word (...Monad 😱).

 <figure class="wp-block-image size-large"><img src="/images/posts/practical-fp-part-1/monad-monad-monad.png"/></figure>

 Yes, the ideas are rooted in mathematics however there's still really valuable stuff you can draw on without paying too much attention to the theory.
-I'll try and present what I think are the most useful ideas.
+I'll try and present what I think are the most useful ideas, without getting too bogged down.

 ### What is FP, in a nutshell?
-A bit of a cop-out, but I'll start by contrasting functional programming (FP) with object-oriented (OO) programming - as I assume my readers are familar with object-oriented code.
+Admittedly a bit of a cop-out, but I'll start by contrasting functional programming (FP) with object-oriented (OO) programming - which I assume you're familiar with.

 In the object-oriented world, our basic building-blocks (that we compose our applications from) are _object instances_.
 An object instance encapsulates both behaviour _and_ state (data) _together_.
 We call methods *on* such objects to
 * Modify the object's internal state
-* Perform computations or to
+* Perform computations
-* Trigger side-effects.
+* Trigger side-effects ("fire the missiles!")

-These methods are functions that are _bound_ to a given instance - that is to say, in addition to any parameters explictly supplied to the method, the method can also utilize (and modify!) fields on the object instance to which the method belongs.
+An object method is a function that is _bound_ to a given instance - that is to say, in addition to any parameters explictly supplied to the method, the method can also utilize (and modify!) fields on the object itself.

 By way of contrast, in the functional-programming world our building blocks are _functions_.
-These functions are (unlike methods) not bound to any object instance - all they have to work with is the parameters they were explicitly supplied.
-For C# programmers - an unbound function corresponds to a `static` method.
+Functions are not bound to an object - all they have to work with is the parameters they were explicitly supplied.

+This propety makes functions easier to reason about than methods.

+Note for C# programmers: an unbound function corresponds to a `static` method.

 In the object-oriented world, we frequently encounter methods that
 * Accept objects (not just primitive values) as parameters